RommelTJ/raspberry-pi-course/s07_gpios_practice/00_Notes.md

   * We add a sleep to the loop to reduce the CPU usage.
   * Sleep of 0.01 seconds is running at 100 Hz
   * See 01_ButtonControl2_lessCPU.py
+* Then optimize it using the library.
+  * Using the callback functions and the pause function to wait for the callbacks
+  * See 01_ButtonControl3.py